-Foot Offset The maximum offset between the edge of a headsail foot and a straight line between tack point and clew point.
+Foot Offset The maximum offset between the edge of a headsail or flying headsail foot and a straight line between tack point and clew point.

-This has been added to close a loophole and is linked to IRC Rule 21.7.1:
+This is linked to IRC Rule 21.7.2:

-If foot offset is greater than 7.5% of HLP, then foot offset shall be declared and foot offset shall be added to HLU in the calculation of HSA.
+If foot offset of any headsail or flying headsail is greater than 7.5% of HLP or FLP, then foot offset shall be declared and foot offset shall be added to HLU or FLU in the calculation of HSA or FSA.

-It is considered unlikely that many, if any, sails will have Foot Offset in excess of 7.5% of HLP.
+It is considered unlikely that many, if any, sails will have Foot Offset in excess of 7.5% of HLP or FLP.
 Measurers are asked however to check and report any excessive values found.